 Since its inception in 2006, the NSLI-Y program has experienced dramatic growth in the number of languages taught and the number of scholarships offered.
 From 2006 through 2008, NSLI-Y offered study abroad opportunities in only two languages: Arabic and Chinese (Mandarin).

 In these three years, approximately 330 American high school students studied Arabic and Chinese on short-term, summer programs.
-Today, the program has expanded to offer summer and academic year programs for students to learn Arabic, Chinese, Hindi, Indonesian, Korean, Persian (Tajiki), Russian, and Turkish.
+Today, the program offers summer and academic year programs for students to learn Arabic, Chinese, Indonesian, Korean, Persian (Tajiki), Russian, and Turkish.
 In 2019, NSLI-Y added a Virtual NSLI-Y program for students with no prior language skills.
-Over 8,000 individuals proudly call themselves NSLI-Y alumni.
+Over 9,000 individuals proudly call themselves NSLI-Y alumni.
 The program’s history of growth is testimony to the importance of learning and using critical world languages.